ZipCodeCore/Everest/README.md

 Everest _(formerly RESTaurant)_ is an resurrected REST API testing client written with JavaFX.

-This project was Forked in 2024, at that point, the original Repo had been updated last in 2018.
+This project was Forked in 2024 from https://github.com/RohitAwate/Everest, at that point, the original Repo had been updated last in 2018.

 ![Everest Screenshot](./everest-window.png)